Number of games in database: 159

 [what is this?]

 William Edward (Bill) Martz was born in Detroit, Michigan.
 Martz won the US Junior Championship in 1965.
 He won the South Dakota Open in 1968.
 He won the Wisconsin Championship in 1969.
 He was awarded the IM title in 1975.
-In 1982 Martz was co-winner of the US Open.
+In 1982 Martz and Andrew Soltis were co-winners of the US Open.
 He succumbed to cancer and passed away in Milwaukee, Wisconsin in 1983.

 Wikipedia article: William Martz